virajSandakelum/Web-Server/README.md

 ```

-4. Open the browser and type URL
+4. Open the browser and type the URL

 - To visit localhost(default routing path)
 ```bash